scionproto/scion/doc/dev/design/V6AddressSupport.rst

   The number of bits used to represent ASN.
 * ISD-width:
   The number of bits used to represent ISD.
+* HOST-width:
+  The number of bits used to uniquely identify the destination host within the destination ISD-AS.

 The existence of one such a recipe indicates that SCION addresses of the given ASN and ISD widths must be encoded as IPV6 addresses of the given block,